-In August of 2020 the New York State Department of Health promulgated a new maximum contaminant level of 1 part per billion for 1,4-dioxane and 10 parts per trillion for PFOS and PFOA.
+In August of 2020, the New York State Department of Health promulgated a new maximum contaminant level of 10 parts per trillion each for PFOS & PFOA.
+If promulgated, the EPA's proposed rule will reduce the maximum contaminant level to 4 parts per trillion for both compounds.